anmaurer/ProjectBotany563/notebook-log.md

 |Astral|Coalescent method for reconstructing species tree after inferring a set of gene trees.|Statistically consistent under the multi-species coalescent model, is scalable, and has shown high accuracy in simulated and empirical studies. |Astral can be sensitive to gene tree estimation error.
 Astral is statistically inconsistent under models of gene evolution that include gene flow.|Assumes Multi-species coalescent model, maxmizes the number of shared quartet trees with the input gene trees which must be unrooted.|User must provide Newick format gene trees|

 ## Data alignment with MUSCLE
+*I did not do this step since the data was already aligned before download.*
 ### Installation
 1. Install Miniconda (https://www.anaconda.com/docs/getting-started/miniconda/main)
 - Miniconda is a minimal installer for Anaconda that includes only Conda (environment manager), Python, and a few essentail packages